-Budget sub-heading Examples of eligible costs 3.1 Purchase or rent of vehicles Purchase of vehicle, fuel to run vehicles, maintenance and repair of vehicles, replacement/spare parts for vehicles needed for the project, cost of insurance.
-3.2 Furniture Furniture (including office furniture).
-3.3 Computer equipment Desktop computers, laptops, tablets, monitors, keyboards, mouses, printers, scanners, IT software, digital projectors, digital/video cameras, mobile phones, maintenance and repairs of computer equipment, replacement/ spare material for computer equipment needed for the project.
-3.4 Other (please specify) Laboratory equipment, machines, instruments, tools, exhibition equipment, chemicals for a research activity, other goods needed for the project (not necessarily assimilated to equipment).
+Budget sub-heading Examples of eligible costs 3.1 Furniture Furniture (including office furniture).
+3.2 Computer equipment and electronic devices Desktop computers, laptops, tablets, monitors, keyboards, mouses, printers, scanners, IT software, digital projectors, digital/video cameras, mobile phones, maintenance and repairs of computer equipment, replacement/ spare material for computer equipment needed for the project, any other electronic equipment and machines.
+3.3 Other purchases Other supplies e.g. musical instruments, historical costumes, bikes, scooters, kayaks.
+3.4 Consumables (please specify) Other goods needed for the project (not necessarily assimilated to equipment) that shall be sued during duration of the project renting of goods

-- All costs are subject to applicable public procurement rules and each Lead Beneficiary/Beneficiary is responsible for ensuring that these rules have been respected. - Purchase cost of equipment is eligible, if it is used solely for the purpose of the project or the target group in line with objectives of the project and incurred within the eligible period. - Full purchase cost of equipment (including cost of delivery and installation) is eligible, i.e. - depreciation is non-eligible. - Purchase cost of used equipment is eligible, provided the equipment complies with applicable norms and standards. - Provision of equipment as in-kind contribution is non-eligible. - Equipment cannot be purchased or rented from another project Beneficiary. - Beneficiaries shall ensure that equipment is used in accordance with the project aims within five years of the project closure.
+- All costs are subject to applicable public procurement rules and each Lead Beneficiary/Beneficiary is responsible for ensuring that these rules have been respected. - Purchase cost of equipment is eligible, if it is used solely for the purpose of the project or the target group in line with objectives of the project and incurred within the eligible period. - Full purchase cost of equipment (including cost of delivery and installation) is eligible, i.e. depreciation is non-eligible. - Purchase cost of used equipment is eligible, provided the equipment complies with applicable norms and standards. - Provision of equipment as in-kind contribution is non-eligible. - Equipment cannot be purchased or rented from another project Beneficiary. - Beneficiaries shall ensure that equipment is used in accordance with the project aims within five years of the project closure.
 Beneficiaries shall repay the Union contribution if it is subject to a substantial change affecting its nature, objectives or implementation conditions which would result in undermining its original objectives.
 Sums unduly paid in respect of the project shall be recovered by the Managing Authority in proportion to the period for which the requirement has not been fulfilled.